marinamen/CS2023/unit 1/README.md

 It was read using the open function in three different ways **a** which appends the users data during registration, **r** which reads and authenticates the validity of the username and password, and finally **w** which writes and replaces the old password with the new one in the forgot password function.
 I also used the Time Library to add more interaction and realistic loading times into the wallet system.

+Fof the hashing of my password I was between hmac and passlib for the password hashing, hmac's weaknesses include that its typical use is for data integrity and authentication since it does not include common security feautures like salting and multiple iterations
+Passlib is better than HMAC for password hashing because it provides a dedicated, secure, and user-friendly solution tailored for password storage.
+Passlib incorporates salting, adaptive hashing, and security best practices, guarding against common attacks like brute force and rainbow tables, ensuring robust password security.

 *The code is displayed below*